nekocakekitsu/walls/README.md

 wanna add your own photos to this repo? simply create a merge request with the photo attached in to a suitable folder or create your own folder if needed

+## about credits

+> wheres the credits? dont you wanna credit the creators?

+find them yourself, google lens is free after all. i don't have all day to reverse search all these photos after all.